HansolLee1993/ZenithSociety/ZenithSociety/Docs/Readme.txt

 	arroyomorris28@gmail.com

 # Major Challenges
 	- Main page week's events table
-	- Auto generation for dreation data and Username
+	- Auto generation for creation data and username

 # What you have completed and what you have not completed